lippertmarkus/lippertmarkus.github.io/_posts/2020-10-15-cloud-native-ci-cd-windows-argo.md

 I created Terraform definitions for creating an AKS cluster with both a Linux and Windows node pool.
 There's also [documentation](https://docs.microsoft.com/de-de/azure/aks/windows-container-cli) on how you would do the same manually with the Azure Cloud Shell.
 Alternatively to the managed AKS cluster you could also create your own custom Kubernetes cluster with Windows support on Azure or locally like I described in a [previous post]({% post_url 2020-09-01-k8s-windows-rancher %}).

-However, using a managed AKS cluster is the easiest and quickest solutions.
+Here's how you can quickly create a managed AKS cluster.
 You need to install [Git](https://git-scm.com/downloads), the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest&tabs=azure-cli) and [Terraform](https://www.terraform.io/downloads.html) itself.
 Use the commands below to clone the Git repository, log in to Azure and provision the cluster if you don't already have one to work with:

 ```bash
 # Create a Kubernetes cluster with AKS (optional if you already have one)